dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If we are not free, no one will respect us.
+  A women who doesn't wear perfume has no future.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1560 days)
+## 🌟 Experiences (1561 days)

 ### 🧮 Programming languages